geoadmin/service-stac/adr/2023_02_27_cache_settings.md

 1. Using a smaller max cache settings, e.g. `10s`
 2. Using the `Expires` HTTP header, also it is not recommended by AWS CF. We could use `Expires` only for the data and `max-age` for the API metadata with a low value.

+> Chris: recommend to use the same mechanism with `Cache-Control` instead of `Expires` for use case 3.1.
+A first idea would be to have a service to deliver S3 data that can sets Cache-Control dynamically.

 ### Cache invalidation for use case 4.1

 For this case we have no other solution than doing a manual cache invalidation on Cloudfront.
 To start I propose to do this